Best (& Worst) States to Buy Investment Property in 2025

 4. Florida

 Florida boasts an extra month of sunshine compared to the national average each year, explaining its well-earned nickname.
 The desirable climate brings young and older people looking for work or the ideal retirement lifestyle.
 As a popular vacation spot, even travelers like to take advantage of rental properties.
-It doesn’t hurt that Florida is one of the few states not charging any income tax for residents.
+It doesn’t hurt that Florida is one of the few states that do not charge any income tax for residents.

 The state’s population sees consistent growth, increasing around 1% each year.
 The median property value sits at $245,000 and is on track to increase year after year.
 This fits well with the state’s median of $59,227, which jumped roughly 6%.
 Average rent at present lies somewhere in the $1,200 range.
 One and two-bedroom homes have gone up 38% since 2021.